hamzamoha/SimpleVuejsTodoList/README.md

 npm run serve
 ```

+### What should you add?
-#### All you need is a backend server, such as: json-server, php backend to handle requests (php as a third party between the mysql DB and the frontend), or maybe Firebase
+  All you need is a backend server, such as: json-server, php backend to handle requests (php as a third party between the mysql DB and the frontend), or maybe Firebase

 ### Compiles and minifies for production
 ```